islambouterbiat/fidis/README.md

-the new DAO Frontend version, Jacob nad Islam are working on it.
+the new DAO Frontend version, Jacob nad Islam are working on it